Adaptive Regularization for Large-Scale Sparse Feature Embedding Models: Experimental Validation

 \section{Experimental Validation}

 To evaluate the effectiveness of our proposed method, we conduct several experiments on different public datasets and our industrial dataset.
 The experimental setup is described in section \ref{sec:setup}.
 The training framework proposed by \cite{zhu2022bars} is used for training on public datasets, while XDL (\cite{jiang2019xdl}) is employed for training our proprietary industrial dataset.
 We show the learning curve on the Avazu dataset in section \ref{sec:curve} to demonstrate the better generalization of our methods over multi-epoch training.
 In section \ref{sec:multi}, we compare multiple backbones and datasets to prove the generalization of our method.
-Finally, we give a detailed example to show that the low-frequency embeddings are the primary contributors of one-epoch problem, which demonstrates we should allocate a smaller norm budget to embeddings with lower sample frequency.
-For reproduction, the code\footnote{\url{https://anonymous.4open.science/r/AdaptiveRegularization-AIDC/}} is available.
+We give a detailed example to show that the low-frequency embeddings are the primary contributors of the one-epoch problem in section \ref{sec:eg}, which demonstrates we should allocate a smaller norm budget to embeddings with lower sample frequency.
+Finally, in section \ref{sec:as}, we conduct an ablation study to further clarify the contribution of occurrence interval estimation.
+For reproduction, the code\footnote{\url{https://anonymous.4open.science/r/AdaptiveRegularization-AIDC/}} is available, and we use the same seed for identical experimental settings.